ciar4n/themeglobe/content/theme/rockettheme-fluent.md

 pricing:
   - Paid

-archetype:
+tags:
-  - Advocate
+  - Magazine
-  - Explorer
+  - Travel

 description: Fluent is a clean design with modern, transparent elements and powerful sliders.
 ---